hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 A `custom_parameters` block supports the following:

 * `aml_workspace_id` - (Optional) The ID of a Azure Machine Learning workspace to link with Databricks workspace.
 Changing this forces a new resource to be created.

-* `customer_managed_key_enabled` - (Optional) Is the workspace enabled for CMK encryption?
-If `true` this enables the Managed Identity for the managed storage account.
-Possible values are `true` or `false`.
-Defaults to `false`.
-This field is olny available with the `premium` Databricks Workspace `sku`.
-Changing this forces a new resource to be created.

-* `infrastructure_encryption_enabled`- (Optional) Is the DBFS root file system enabled with a secondary layer of encryption with platform managed keys for data at rest?
-Possible values are `true` or `false`.
-Defaults to `false`.
-This field is olny available with the `premium` Databricks Workspace `sku`.
-Changing this forces a new resource to be created.

 * `no_public_ip` - (Optional) Are public IP Addresses not allowed?
 Possible values are `true` or `false`.
 Defaults to `false`.
 Changing this forces a new resource to be created.